The Hall of the Saints (Pinturicchio): Ceiling Fresco

-Most of the Egyptian content in the Hall of the Saints is in the ceiling, where there are images of the Egyptian gods Osiris, Isis, and Apis.
+Most of the Egyptian content in the Hall of the Saints is on the ceiling, where there are images of the Egyptian gods Osiris, Isis, and Apis.
 It wasn’t a coincidence that the figures in the ceiling fresco resembles the Egyptian myth of Isis and Osiris, Borgias family’s symbol with the bull, and the glorification of the Egyptians’ worship.

 In the northern vault, the narrative of Osiris and Isis begins, depicting them as the “cultivators of peace” and mankind’s benefactors.
 In the south vault, there are four scenes which depict the assassination and dismemberment of Osiris by his brother Typhon, Christ's entombment, Osiris’ resurrection as Apis, and Apis prophesying the triumph of Christ.

 Assassination of Osiris

 During the era of lawless brutality, Osiris had brought peace to the nations with an army that stayed away from military arts and taught them agriculture instead; Osiris set aside his royal vestments and taught the use of a plough to the Egyptians, as well as the cultivation of vines and fruit.
 He was then married to Isis.
 When Typhon had killed Osiris, he mutilated the body parts and spread them across the earth.